This post may contain affiliate links. Please read my disclosure.

 There are so many delicious grilling sides that we love to pair with these ribs.
 Here are a few that are sure to be crowd pleasers:

-- While your sous vide is hard at work, put your air fryer to work with these easy baked potatoes or air fryer biscuits.
+- While your sous vide is hard at work, put your air fryer to work with these air fryer biscuits or this air fryer cornbread.
 Both are amazing sides for these juicy beef ribs!

 - Who doesn’t love a pasta salad with a BBQ?
-This spicy Mexican pasta salad is a great way to change things up!
+This Mexican street corn pasta salad is a great way to change things up!

-- Take advantage of summer produce and make this grilled corn or grilled squash to go with your ribs.
+- Take advantage of summer produce and make this sous vide corn on the cob or grilled yellow squash to go with your ribs.

 Sous Vide Beef Ribs